-Current Initiatives Responsible Department Welcome to Country and formal acknowledgement of the traditional owner groups at formal occasions of the City of Karratha.
-Whole of organisation Fly the Aboriginal flag at the front of the administration building alongside the Australian flag.
-Customer Service Engage with representative Indigenous groups in considering land matters that may affect their interests, as well as responsible use of resources for environmental sustainability from an Indigenous perspective.
-Planning Services Explore partnership opportunities with Indigenous communities, groups and corporations.
-Partnerships Engage with Indigenous corporations to assist with preserving and protecting rock art and national parks.
-Regulatory Services Healthy Dog Day Regulatory Services Subsidised dog sterilisation program Regulatory Services Engage with Indigenous stakeholders to break down barriers in establishing and maintaining Indigenous sporting clubs.
-Leisure Services NAIDOC celebrations Community and Engagement In kind support and mentoring to Indigenous communities, groups and corporations to assist with project planning, building local capacity and service delivery.
-Community and Engagement Community Development Officer based in Roebourne two days per week.
+Current Initiatives Responsible Department Welcome to Country and formal acknowledgement of the traditional owner groups at formal occasions Whole of organisation of the City of Karratha.
+Fly the Aboriginal flag at the front of the administration building alongside the Australian flag.
+Customer Service Engage with representative Indigenous groups in considering land matters that may affect their Planning Services interests, as well as responsible use of resources for environmental sustainability from an Indigenous perspective.
+Explore partnership opportunities with Indigenous communities, groups and corporations.
+Partnerships Engage with Indigenous corporations to assist with preserving and protecting rock art and national Regulatory Services parks.
+Healthy Dog Day Regulatory Services Subsidised dog sterilisation program Regulatory Services Engage with Indigenous stakeholders to break down barriers in establishing and maintaining Leisure Services Indigenous sporting clubs.
+NAIDOC celebrations Community and Engagement In kind support and mentoring to Indigenous communities, groups and corporations to assist with Community and Engagement project planning, building local capacity and service delivery.
+Community Development Officer based in Roebourne two days per week.
 Community and Engagement Support and promote Indigenous cultural events to the wider community.
-Community and Engagement Three Indigenous specific employment opportunities within the organisation (Indigenous Ranger Traineeship, Indigenous Customer Service Traineeship and Indigenous Partnership Project Officer) Human Resources Wickham Library is an Indigenous Better Beginnings distributor.
+Community and Engagement Three Indigenous specific employment opportunities within the organisation (Indigenous Ranger Human Resources Traineeship, Indigenous Customer Service Traineeship and Indigenous Partnership Project Officer) Wickham Library is an Indigenous Better Beginnings distributor.
 Library Services Indigenous title and theme book collections at all City of Karratha Libraries.
 Library Services Active participation with Indigenous networks and forums.
 Community and Engagement